-Professional Memberships René is a member of the Writer’s Union of Canada where he sometimes judges the Union’s new short fiction writing contests.
-He belongs to The Spirit of The Hills Arts Group of Northumberland County and is a member of the Author’s Booking Service.
-René visits schools and libraries where he speaks about books, writing and editing to students and teachers.
+Professional Memberships René is a longstanding member of the Writer’s Union of Canada and belongs to The Spirit of The Hills Arts Group of Northumberland County.
+His award-winning novel qualifies him to be part of the prestigious Author’s Booking Service.
+René sometimes visits schools and libraries to speaks about his books and the art of writing.
 He has a current police check on file registered with the Toronto District School Board and Author's Booking Service.
 See the Contact René page for booking him.

 Education René Schmidt attended public and high schools in Ontario and Illinois.
 He studied Theatre Performance at Ryerson and graduated from York University with an Honours B.A. and a B.Ed. degree.
-René auditioned into the exclusive Creative Writing program at York where he wrote many short stories, play scripts and a novel.
-René was taught and encouraged by Canadian authors Clark Blaise, Mavor Moore, Matthew Corrigan, Sheldon Rosen, and Tim Wynne-Jones.
-Although René was able to sell some of his writing as early as 1980, he could not earn enough to write full time.
+René auditioned to enter the exclusive Creative Writing program at York University where he was taught by Canadian authors Clark Blaise, Mavor Moore, Matthew Corrigan, Sheldon Rosen, and Tim Wynne-Jones.
+He sold his first piece of writing for $400 in 1980.
 René taught school for twenty-seven years in Scarborough and Northumberland County.

-Personal Life René was born in Zaandam Holland in 1954 and immigrated to Canada in 1957.
-His brothers say he was usually on another planet; day-dreaming and making up stories in his head.
-His teachers weren't too impressed.
-René spent several years after high school working, travelling by bicycle, truck and motorcycle and doing a wide variety of jobs including underground mine-worker, construction labourer, truck driver, upholsterer, and taxi-driver before returning to University.
-René is married to Shirley and they have two sons; Adrian and Daniel.
-René retired from teaching in 2009 and recently served as director of a youth drop-in centre.
-He also taught Senior Drama at a local high school for a semester.
+Personal Life René was born in Zaandam Holland in 1954 and immigrated to Canada with his family in 1957.
+His brothers remember he was usually on another planet; day-dreaming and making up stories in his head.
+His teachers noticed that too.
+After high school René spent four years travelling by bicycle, truck and motorcycle and doing a variety of jobs including underground mine-worker, construction labourer, truck driver, upholsterer, and taxi-driver before returning to University.
+Once René enrolled as a merchant marine trainee just to "get the smell of the place" working on a freighter on the Great Lakes.
+René was married to Shirley in 1985 and they have two sons; Adrian and Daniel.
+René retired from teaching in 2009 and has since been director of a youth drop-in centre and a Drama teacher at a local high school.
 René continues to write.

-On Writing René will freely admit to a love-hate relationship with writing.
-He loves to write, but hates getting stuck with a plot that doesn't work or an uncooperative character.
-He loves when a story is finished, but he is seldom satisfied so his stories are seldom finished.
-He re-writes dozens of times before moving on.
-Sending a story out for possible publication is hard because rejection is painful.
-However,in René's filing cabinet, Rejection Letters are right next to Reviews - and so far he usually gets good reviews...
+On Writing René has a love-hate relationship with writing.
+He loves to write, but hates getting stuck with a dead-end plot or an unmotivated character.
+He loves when a story is finished, but seldom feels his stories are finished.
+Pitching a new story for possible publication is hard because rejection is painful.
+"It's like sending your kid off to school and the teachers call him ugly - the story is part of you - your creation - and it burns to have it rejected."
+Still,in René's filing cabinet, Rejection Letters are next to Reviews - and luckily he gets good reviews...